Paul Bramadat

 2013.
 Vaccine Hesitancy: An Overview.
 Co-authored by Eve Dubé, Caroline Laberge, Maryse Guay, Paul Bramadat, Réal Roy, and Julie Bettinger.
 Human Vaccines & Immunotherapeutics 9 (8) 1–11.

 2013.
 Windows into the Canadian Approach to Managing Religion: Refugee Policies and the Office of Religious Freedom.
-Working Paper from the Responding to Complex Diversity in Europe and Canada Project.
+On-line Working Paper #22 from the RECODE Responding to Complex Diversity in Europe and Canada Project.
 6530 wds.

 2012.
 ‘If perhaps only in Canada’: Reflections on Christian Joppke’s Citizenship and Immigration.
 Ethnicities 12 (6): 11-16.